plutack/Birthday-Reminder/README.md

 **IMPORTANT**: Remove apikey form .env if not needed

-## How to generate appPassword env key for the app
+## How to generate app Password env key for the app

 - Ensure two-step verification is enabled on the intended gmail account to be used.
 - Continue [here](https://myaccount.google.com/apppasswords) to generate app password.